AMLC holds first detachment change of command

 |Downloads:

-This work, AMLC holds first detachment change of command [Image 3 of 3], by C.J.
+This work, AMLC holds first detachment change of command, by C.J.
 Lovelace, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT